gsbdarc/rf_bootcamp_2025/docs/day2.md

 ## Learning Goals
 By the end of today you will be able to

-- understand what a "path" is and why it matters
+- understand what a "path" is and why it matters;

 - create and activate **Python virtual environments** on Yens;

-- understand how a virtual environment can assist with reproducible code
+- understand how a virtual environment can assist with reproducible code;

 - open and run **Jupyter notebooks** in JupyterHub;

-- understand how to manage passwords and other "secrets" in your code
+- understand how to manage passwords and other "secrets" in your code;

-- Run API calls to OpenAI from JupyterHub.
+- run API calls to OpenAI from JupyterHub.